michaelmcarthur/GoogleGeocode-HASS/README.md

 display_zone (Optional): Choose to display a zone when in a zone.
 Choices are 'show' or 'hide'.
 The default is “show"

+api_key (Optional): Your application’s API key (get one by following the instructions below).
+This key identifies your application for purposes of quota management.
+Most users will not need to use this unless multiple sensors are created.

+You need to register for an API key if you recieve a `OVER_QUERY_LIMIT` error.
+This can be done by following the instructions [here](https://github.com/googlemaps/google-maps-services-python#api-keys).
+You only need to turn on the Geocoding API.
+A free API Key allows 2500 requests per day.

 ### Example with optional entry for configuration.yaml
 ```
 - platform: google_geocode